swglab/CPM_CONN/README.md

 Setup:

-1. In your startup.m file, specify the parent directory of project/dataset folders.
-Example (change second line to your directory): global globalDataDir globalDataDir='/work/swglab/Aaron/data';
+1. In startup.m file, specify the parent directory of your project/dataset folders.
+Example (change to your specific directory): global globalDataDir;
+   globalDataDir='/work/swglab/Aaron/data';
+2. Preprocess your dataset in Conn, including the extraction of ROIs from an atlas (see utils) selected as an "atlas file" within Conn
+3. Extract head motion (frame-wise displacement) in Conn (Setup > Covariates 1st level > Covariate tools > Compute new/derived first-level covariates > Compute 'FD_jenkinson')

 Functions: